mbastian/datafu/contrib/mr/README.md

 }
 ```

-You can also set the `mapred.cache.files` parameter with a comma-separated list of paths.
+You can also set the `mapred.cache.files` property with a comma-separated list of paths.

 ##### How to do a map-only job?